Torgau, Germany: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Be careful to pick the necessary type.
-Many adapters currently available are simply plug changers and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most places.
+A plug adapter that supports outlet types C and F. Be careful to pick the right kind.
+The vast majority of adapters currently available are just plug changers and require your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most countries.

-If you are planning to check out the heavenly Stadtkirche Sankt Marien, it's important to wear modest clothing:
+If you intend to visit the majestic Stadtkirche Sankt Marien, it's important to wear modest clothing:

-If you see the Museum der Schildbürger, wear museum-appropriate clothing and take:
+If you visit the Museum der Schildbürger, wear museum-appropriate clothing and take:

 What to wear/what to pack: